London Vaccination Clinic Spaces

 - Dose – Dissolved in around 150ml of water

-- Course – Adults: 2 doses 1-6 weeks apart, children (aged 2-6): 3 doses 1-6 weeks apart.
+- Course – Adults and children over 6: 2 doses 1-6 weeks apart, children (aged 2-6): 3 doses 1-6 weeks apart.
 We recommend you finish your course at least a week before you travel

-- Side effects – Rare nausea, vomiting and diarrhoea.
-Rare coughing and inflamed mucous membranes in your nose (rhinitis).
-Very rare sore throat and problems sleeping (insomnia)
+- Side effects – side effects are rare but can include nausea, vomiting and diarrhoea.
+Very rare side effects include coughing and inflamed mucous membranes in your nose (rhinitis).
+Extremely rare side effects inculde sore throat and problems sleeping (insomnia)

 - Special Certificate requirements – None